ram191/ram191/readme.md

 # Hi there, I'm Ram 👋

 I'm a software engineer from Indonesia.
 I love building backends with Go, but I also have experience with many languages and frameworks as well.
-I'm also interested in Computer Science, Linguistics and AI implementations in nowadays various use cases.

 ## 🔭 My previous projects are ...